Statistical Properties of Sanitized Results from Differentially Private Laplace Mechanism with Univariate Bounding Constraints: Introduction

 The rest of the paper is organized as follows.
-Section \ref{sec:prelim} overviews the concepts of DP and some general differentially private mechanisms.
-Section \ref{sec:bounding} introduces the noninformative and informative bounding, and the truncation and BIT bounding procedures.
-Section \ref{sec:property} investigates the impact of noninformative bounding procedures on the utility of sanitized results in terms of bias and consistency.
-Section \ref{sec:simulation} illustrates the applications of noninformative truncation and BIT Laplace mechanisms and examines the statistical properties of the sanitized results in two simulation studies.
-The paper concludes in \ref{sec:discussion} with some final remarks and plans for future works.
+Section \ref{sec:prelim} overviews some of the key concepts in DP.
+Section \ref{sec:method} presents the truncation and BIT bounding procedures and investigates the impact of the BIT and truncation bounding procedures on the utility of sanitized results in terms of bias, mean squared error, and consistency.
+Section \ref{sec:simulation} illustrates the applications of the truncated and BIT Laplace procedures and examines the statistical properties of the sanitized results in two simulation studies.
+The paper concludes in Section \ref{sec:discussion} with some final remarks and plans for future works.